GitWatin/HEH_Latex_Template/README.md

 ## Variables

-To change the cover sheet and document information, change the variables in report.tex <\br>
+To change the cover sheet and document information, change the variables in report.tex.

-To display or not copyright page, footer and bibliography change boolean state in report.tex
+To display or not copyright page, footer and bibliography change boolean state in report.tex.

 ## Hosting